You are here

 2024 Teaching and Learning CoLab: Sterling, May 29-30

 What is a Teaching and Learning CoLab?

 Teaching and Learning CoLabs are locally hosted, multi-disciplinary events following a model developed and supported by the Colorado Department of Education.
 As the name suggests, these events are focused on teaching and learning and are designed for collaboration.
 Each one brings together stakeholders in K-12, higher education, Colorado's professional teaching organizations, and the Colorado Department of Education.

 Who should attend?

 Schools are encouraged to form teams that attend a CoLab, with teachers spanning across grades and content areas, along with instructional coaches, curriculum specialists, and building-level administrators.
-Our target attendance is 200 to 300 attendees per CoLab, with approximately 40% elementary teachers, 40% secondary teachers, and 20% administrators and C&I support staff.
+Our target attendance is about 200 attendees per CoLab, with a balance of elementary teachers, secondary teachers, administrators and, others who support teaching and learning.

 How will attending a CoLab benefit me?
 How will it benefit my team?

-CoLabs are being co-designed by multiple partner organizations to help shape the event into something meaningful and sustainable for teachers and educators across the state.
-The schedule allows both elementary and secondary teachers to dig into these content areas in 2023:
+CoLabs are co-designed by multiple partner organizations to help shape the event into something meaningful and sustainable for teachers and educators across the state.
+The schedule allows both elementary and secondary teachers to dig into these content areas:

 - English Language Arts (Reading, Writing, and Communicating)

 - The Arts (Dance, Drama & Theatre, Music, and Visual Arts)